katerina-gentekaki/Superstore-Sales-Analysis/README.md

-# Superstore Sales Analysis
-Superstore Sales Analysis – Python Project

-📂 Dataset
-File: Sample - Superstore.csv

-Source: [Kaggle / Provided Superstore Sample Data]

-Encoding: ISO-8859-1

-🧮 Part 1: Superstore Sales Analysis Using SQL
-📝 Business Questions & Goals
-✉ Business Question 1 – Total Sales by Region
-What is the total sales amount for each region?

-🌎 Business Question 2 – Total Sales by State
-What is the total sales amount for each state?

-💼 Business Question 3 – Total Profit by Product Category Which product categories generated the highest total profit?

-📈 Business Question 4 – Revenue and Profit by Category What is the total revenue, total profit, and profit margin percentage for each product category?

-🎓 Business Question 5 – Top 5 Products by Sales
-Which products had the highest total sales?

-📊 Business Question 6 – Monthly Sales Trend
-How did sales vary across different months?

-🧲 Business Question 7 – Total Orders by Customer Segment Which customer segment placed the most orders?

-🔹 Business Question 8 – Average Discount by Product Category What is the average discount given per product category?

-📊 Part 2: Sales Visualization Using Python
-✅ Libraries Used
-pandas

-matplotlib

-seaborn

-numpy

-🧼 Data Preprocessing
-Checked for missing values and data quality

-Converted date columns to datetime format

-Extracted month/year for time-based analysis

-Grouped, aggregated, and filtered data for visual storytelling

-📈 Visualizations & Their Purpose
-📊 Bar Charts – Total Sales by Region and State
-➡️ Highlights which geographical areas generate the most revenue.

-📉 Horizontal Bar Charts – Top-Selling States and Customers ➡️ Useful for identifying loyal customers and strong-performing regions.

-🥧 Pie Chart – Product Sales Share
-➡️ Shows which products dominate sales — helpful for targeting bestsellers.

-📈 Line Chart – Monthly Sales Trend
-➡️ Reveals trends and seasonality.
-Great for planning and forecasting.

-🔵 Scatter Plot – Profit vs. Sales by Category
-➡️ Examines correlation between sales and profitability per category.

-🔍 Key Insights
-📌 Some states significantly outperform others in revenue.
-📌 Product categories differ in profitability — strategic focus needed.
-📌 Strong monthly sales trends suggest seasonal performance.
-📌 Discounts impact profit differently across segments and categories.
+# 🛒 Superstore Sales Analysis

+A Python project analyzing sales, profit, and customer trends from Superstore's retail data using SQL and data visualization.

+---

+## 📂 Dataset

+- **File:** `Sample - Superstore.csv`
+- **Source:** Kaggle / Provided Sample Superstore Data
+- **Encoding:** ISO-8859-1

+---

+## 🧮 Part 1: Superstore Sales Analysis Using SQL

+### 📝 Business Questions & Goals

+1. **Total Sales by Region**
+   _What is the total sales amount for each region?_

+2. **Total Sales by State**
+   _What is the total sales amount for each state?_

+3. **Total Profit by Product Category**
+   _Which product categories generated the highest total profit?_

+4. **Revenue and Profit by Category**
+   _What is the total revenue, total profit, and profit margin percentage for each product category?_

+5. **Top 5 Products by Sales**
+   _Which products had the highest total sales?_

+6. **Monthly Sales Trend**
+   _How did sales vary across different months?_

+7. **Total Orders by Customer Segment**
+   _Which customer segment placed the most orders?_

+8. **Average Discount by Product Category**
+   _What is the average discount given per product category?_

+---

+## 📊 Part 2: Sales Visualization Using Python

+### ✅ Libraries Used

+- pandas
+- matplotlib
+- seaborn
+- numpy

+### 🧼 Data Preprocessing

+- Checked for missing values and ensured data quality
+- Converted date columns to `datetime` format
+- Extracted month/year for time-based analysis
+- Grouped, aggregated, and filtered data for visual storytelling

+---

+## 📈 Visualizations & Their Purpose

+- **Bar Charts:** Total Sales by Region and State
+  _Highlights which geographical areas generate the most revenue._

+- **Horizontal Bar Charts:** Top-Selling States and Customers
+  _Identifies loyal customers and strong-performing regions._

+- **Pie Chart:** Product Sales Share
+  _Shows which products dominate sales — helps target bestsellers._

+- **Line Chart:** Monthly Sales Trend
+  _Reveals trends and seasonality for forecasting._

+- **Scatter Plot:** Profit vs. Sales by Category
+  _Analyzes correlation between sales and profitability._

+---

+## 🔍 Key Insights

+- 📌 Certain states significantly outperform others in revenue
+- 📌 Product categories vary widely in profitability
+- 📌 Monthly sales trends show seasonal demand
+- 📌 Discounts impact profit margins differently across segments

+---